 There's a variety of types to choose from.

-The artificial grass used for landscaping comes in a range of lengths, thicknesses and colours depending on your preferences.
+The artificial grass used for landscaping comes in a range of lengths, thicknesses and colours.
 Thicker yarns are usually softer (but more expensive) and are best suited to areas where people tend to walk or stand.

 Features to look for